 What gains and loses my trust

 You will gain my trust by demonstrating that you care about the job you are doing and what you are responsible for.
 I like people who are passionate about what they do, they seek feedback to improve themselves and their work.
 I admire people who fight for the users, are not afraid to challenge directions and decisions, and can focus on what’s important.

 I admire honesty and transparency.
 You gain my trust when I see you are not afraid of telling me anything.
 Hearing that you are facing problems or not happy about something we are working on not first from you will diminish my trust in you.

 I appreciate you giving me feedback.
 Both positive and negative.
 That tells me you want me to improve and you understand what I need help with.

 Ask for forgiveness, not for permission.
 I admire people who take initiative and are not afraid to fail.
 That means you care about the work we are doing, you want to make it better, and learn more.
-I appreciate if you admit you’ve done something wrong and you tell me how you're going to make it better.
+I appreciate it if you admit you’ve done something wrong and you tell me how you're going to make it better.
 I always assume positive intent, and I will never blame you for trying and failing, I’ll celebrate you instead.
-Sitting back and not being proactive shows me you want to be comfortable and don’t really want to improve things for your team, and this will make me lose the trust in you.
+Sitting back and not being proactive shows me you want to be comfortable and don’t want to improve things for our team, and this will make me lose the trust in you.

 I appreciate people who commit and stick to it.
 Communicate to me to keep me posted, even if that means that you can’t commit anymore due to priorities changes or over-stretching.
 I appreciate people who get things done or ask for help to get something done.
-You’ll lose my trust if you don’t stick to what you committed to, and I can’t see progress without being informed.

 I value creating a safe space and a respectful workplace.
 I don’t tolerate disrespectful behaviours, discriminations, bad intentions, favoritisms, political tactics for a personal return.